All Episodes

 I'll try to make this fast.

-You guys familiar with the Blackstone Organization?
+You guys familiar with the Blackstone organization?

 No.

-are actually spacecrafts that are leaving from the northern hemisphere.
+Right, but see, this secret weapon that people are seeing are actually spacecrafts that are leaving from the northern hemisphere.

 These are stations that they're traveling so fast, Mike, it's unreal.